Join Me for the R3 Fit for Fall Challenge!

 Last year, I found myself waking up in the ICU of a hospital, with no memory of how I got there.
 My last memory is that I was at the airport.
 I remember having a vague conversation with a police officer.
 Other than that, I have no further recollection of that day until I woke up in that ICU two days later.
 Luckily I carry my health info and medical cards with my drivers license, so they were able to care for me.
 The diagnosis?
 DKA – Diabetic Ketoacidosis.
 My blood sugars had spiked to nearly 600 and I was on the verge of a diabetic coma.
 Considering I had never had any indication of sugar issues — all my bloodwork always came back perfectly normal.

 So what happened?
-My doctors explained that my recent move, my recently broken shoulder and the resulting pain and lack of sleep, burying a parent, extensive dental work and weight loss (a good thing) put quite a bit of stress.
-Turns out all of these contributed to a metabolic imbalance and my body decided to crash—big time.
+My doctors explained that my recent move, my recently broken shoulder and the resulting pain and lack of sleep, burying a parent, extensive dental work and weight loss (a good thing) put quite a bit of stress on my system.
+All of these contributed to a metabolic imbalance and my body decided to crash—big time.

 Turns out the ability of the body to control insulin can make significant differences in the quality of one’s health.
 Insulin is a hormone that is generated in the pancreas.
 It is released, optimally, in small amounts throughout the day and in larger amounts after meals.

 It recommends avoiding all forms of sugar, which led me to the R3 lifestyle.
 The study results showed sugar promotes insulin resistance.
-Refined carbohydrates are another food to moderate or avoid completely, if you are able to, since they are converted to sugars.
-With my new eating plan, I rarely crave sweets or carb-loaded foods—but I still crave grapefruit and indulge that craving every other day.
+Refined carbohydrates are another food to moderate or avoid completely, if you are able, since they are converted to sugars.
+With my new R3 eating plan, I rarely crave sweets or carb-loaded foods—but I still crave grapefruit and indulge that craving every other day.

 The article also recommends eating foods that are higher in soluble fiber and will help stabilize and regulate blood sugar levels.
 Soluble fiber also produces higher levels of good “gut’ bacteria and makes you feel fuller, longer.
-I make certain I get lots of veggies and drink Fiberwise daily.
+I make certain I get lots of veggies (especially cucumbers and peppers) and drink Fiberwise daily.
+With R3 I do have two healthy snacks every day, usually veggies.
 I’m never hungry between meals anymore.

 Of course, the study recommends that regular exercise should also be a part of a good daily, healthy regime.
 Unfortunately with my broken shoulder and subsequent shoulder replacement, I’ve not been working out or exercising for the past year—other than walking the dog, that is.